block-foundation/brand/README.md

 - License: [OFL](https://github.com/jpt/barlow/blob/main/OFL.txt)
 - GIF courtesy of the original creators.

+### Secondary Font

+`Will be provided shortly.`

+### Text Conventions

+Capitalize the "B" and "F" in "Block Foundationn" in all copy text.
+The Block Foundationn should only be presented in all uppercase when displayed in our official logos.

 ## Color

+### Base Colors

 |           | Color     | HEX       | RGB       | HSL       | HSB       | CMYK      |
 | --------- | --------- | --------- | --------- | --------- | --------- | --------- |